Set Up SendGrid

 11. Paste the API key, enter the From name, enter the SendGrid-approved From email, assign workspaces, and click **Save**.

-12. Use **Send Test Email** from the connection row before using the connection in a broadcast, sequence, or automation.
+12. Use **Send Test Email** from the connection row before you use the connection in a broadcast, sequence, or automation.

-If the test fails, check the API key permission, sender authentication status, SendGrid account status, and whether the From email exactly matches a sender or authenticated domain that SendGrid allows.
+If the test fails, check that the API key has permission to send mail, the sender or domain is verified in SendGrid, the SendGrid account is active, and the From email exactly matches a sender or authenticated domain that SendGrid allows.

 ## Event Webhook

 SendGrid's Event Webhook tells Mailrith when a subscriber bounces, is dropped, or reports spam.
-Mailrith uses those events to update subscriber status and protect future sends.
+Mailrith uses these events to update subscriber status and protect future sends.

 1. In Mailrith, click **Email Delivery Connections**, click **Webhooks** on the SendGrid connection, and copy the delivery-event webhook URL exactly.